csarven/linked-data-notifications/springer-rights-form-proposal.md

 The authors provide the LaTeX format of the contribution to Springer International Publishing AG, Cham (Springer) under the Creative Commons Attribution 4.0 International license (CC BY 4.0 https://creativecommons.org/licenses/by/4.0/ ) on 2017-03-14 under the following conditions:

-* Springer agrees to comply with the CC-BY license to the fullest extent of international and national laws.
+* Springer agrees to comply with the CC BY license to the fullest extent of international and national laws.
 * Springer is permitted to derive different formats from the LaTeX source where each format carries the CC-BY.
-* Springer agrees to publish the contents of the contribution for free of charge for anyone (humans and machines) to access throughout Springer's business operation.
-Springer agrees to make the contribution discoverable (e.g., a hyperlink to it) from its website for anyone.
+* Springer agrees to publish the contents of the contribution:
+  1. accessible for free of charge
+  2. accessible immediately to anyone (humans and machines)
+  3. permanently discoverable and accessible from their website(s) (and other services)
+  4. in full text